Za-Sang/ZomiLanguage/README.md

-# ZomiLanguage
-A dataset and resources for integrating Zomi into Google Translate

 # Zomi Language Dataset 🌍

 Welcome to the **Zomi Language Dataset** repository!
 This project aims to create foundational resources for integrating the Zomi language into machine translation systems.
 The dataset includes translations from English to Zomi and supports training, testing, and evaluation.